Leinstrand Municipality

 Leinstrand is a former municipality in the old Sør-Trøndelag county, Norway.
 The 46 km2 municipality existed from 1838 until its dissolution in 1964.
-The municipality of Leinstrand encompassed the south-central part of what is now the city of Trondheim in Trøndelag county.
-The administrative centre was located in the village of Heimdal, just west of the border with Tiller municipality.
+Leinstrand Municipality encompassed the south-central part of what is now Trondheim Municipality in Trøndelag county.
+The administrative centre was located in the village of Heimdal, just west of the border with Tiller Municipality.
 The local Leinstrand Church was built in 1673.

-History
+Prior to its dissolution in 1963, the 45.7 km2 municipality was the 591st largest by area out of the 689 municipalities in Norway.
+Leinstrand Municipality was the 215th most populous municipality in Norway with a population of about 4,011.
+The municipality's population density was 87.8 PD/km2 and its population had increased by 31.4% over the previous 10-year period.

+General information

-The municipality of Leinstrand was established on 1 January 1838 (see formannskapsdistrikt).
+The municipality of Leinstrand was established on 1 January 1838 (see formannskapsdistrikt law).
 According to the 1835 census, Leinstrand had a population of 1,165.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipalities of Byneset (population: 2,049), Leinstrand (population: 4,193), Strinda (population: 44,600), Tiller (population: 3,595), and the city of Trondheim (population: 56,982) were merged to form the new urban municipality of Trondheim which would have a total population of 111,419.
+On 1 January 1964, Byneset Municipality (population: 2,049), Leinstrand Municipality (population: 4,193), Strinda Municipality (population: 44,600), Tiller Municipality (population: 3,595), and the city of Trondheim (population: 56,982) were merged to form the new urban Trondheim Municipality which would have a total population of 111,419.

 Name

 The municipality (originally the parish) is named Leinstrand (Leinastrǫnd).
 The first element comes from the old Leinan farm (Leinar).
 The name of the farm is the plural form of lein which means "slope".
 The last element is strǫnd which means "shore".
+Historically, the name of the municipality was spelled Leinstranden.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Leinstrand, removing the definite form ending -en.

+Churches

+The Church of Norway had one parish (sokn) within Leinstrand Municipality.
+At the time of the municipal dissolution, it was part of the Melhus prestegjeld and the Heimdal prosti (deanery) in the Diocese of Nidaros.

+Geography

+The municipality was located at the eastern end of the Gaulosen fjord, just south of the city of Trondheim.
+It was bordered by Byneset Municipality to the west, Strinda Municipality to the north, Tiller Municipality to the east, and Melhus Municipality to the south.
+The highest point in the municipality was the 291 m tall mountain Hesjeberget.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
+While it existed, Leinstrand Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Frostating Court of Appeal.